I don’t think anyone is denying that all of this social media is producing hoards of rampant narcissists.

 Maybe I should just learn to live with it.

 Until I die of starvation when I am unable to tear myself away from my own reflection, that is.
-(Dear Parents: if you didn’t get it, this is a clever reference to the story of Narcissus from Greek Mythology.
+(Just wanted to point out that this is a clever reference to the story of Narcissus from Greek Mythology.
 I’m not actually dying of starvation.)

 Anyway, here is my new channel trailer.
 Not that my tiny “I make dumb videos as a hobby” channel needs a trailer.
 But each to his own…